marave22/eyeball-test-case-bug-report-task/README.md

   1. Check Sign Up using a valid email.
   2. Check Sign Up using a valid phone.
-  3. Check Sign In using a valid existing phone.
+  3. Check Sign Up using a Google Account.
-  4. Check Sign In using a valid existing email.
+  4. Check Sign In using a valid existing phone/email.
-  5. Check Sign In using a valid existing username.
-  6. Check Forgot Password on the Sign In page.

 ## **Test Objective**